Thank you for joining us!

 Each session should include at least one EDST student, but we encourage collaborations with EDST faculty members and/or students from other departments.
 Faculty members are invited to take an active role throughout Research Day as discussants, moderators, facilitators, and mentors.

 Types of Presentations

-Traditional presentations are welcome, but alternative presentations are also welcome!
+Traditional and alternative presentations are welcome!

 - Paper Presentation (up to 20-minute talk and 10-minute Q&A)